WimJongeneel/ts-comprehension/README.md

 # List Comprehension for TypeScript

-This library implements comprehension for arrys, sets and maps for TypeScript.
+This library implements comprehension for arrays, sets and maps for TypeScript.
 It also offer a powerful library to construct populated arrays that can be used with the comprehension functions.

 ## Examples